anis-campos/redux-reactstrap-modal/README.md

 )

 const Dialog = reduxDialog(
-    store, // [NEW] needed to be compatible with react-redux > 6 {
+    connect, // [NEW] needed to be compatible with react-redux > 6 {
     name: 'signupDialog' // unique name - you can't have two dialogs with the same name })(BasicDialog);